SoodShaurya/TrAIde/README.md

 - weightage system for more important people and higher comment scores
 - write automated symbol caching system (time interval, every day?)
+- write a grapher system that allows you to select a timeframe and then gives blocks of the average sentiment and average stock price going back by those stocks

 ### frontend
 - webUI